theapix/anatomy/README.md

 # Anatomy by theAPIx

+This project allow you to explore the anatomy of the API in an interactive way.
+[Live Demo](https://theapix.github.io/anatomy/)

 ## 🚀 Project Structure

 Inside of your Astro project, you'll see the following folders and files: